How are dental insurance benefits calculated?

 How are dental procedure UCR fees calculated?

-Insurance companies create a UCR fee for each dental procedure by way of tallying up all of the claims that have been submitted for that specific service within a particular geographic area (like by city, zip code, or grouping of zip codes).
+Insurance companies create a UCR fee for each individual type of dental procedure they cover by tallying up all of the claims that have been submitted to them for each specific dental service by dental offices that lie within a particular geographic area (like a city, zip code, or even a grouping of codes).

 Criticisms.

-There is nothing transparent about the way an insurance company calculates its UCR fee schedule.
-It is both proprietary and arbitrary.
+There is nothing transparent about the way insurance company UCR tables (a listing of UCR fees for all covered dental procedures, typically organized by dental procedure code) are calculated.
+The methodology is both proprietary and arbitrary.
 And as discussed below, it has the potential to be implemented in a manner that places the dentist and patient at a distinct disadvantage.

 How are patient benefits calculated when UCR fees are involved?

-As an example of how all of this works, take the situation where you have a tooth that needs a dental crown and your plan states that it will pay 50% of its cost.
+As an example of how all of this works, take the situation where you have a tooth that needs a dental crown and your plan states that it will pay 50% of its UCR fee.

 The insurance company’s UCR fee.

-Your insurance company will have already collected information from dentists in your area that have placed dental crowns for other plan members.
-And from this data, let’s say they have determined that 90% of them charge $1000 or less.
+Your insurance company will have on record information from dentists in your geographic area who have placed dental crowns for other plan members.
+And when analyzing this historical data, they’ll organize it into a percentile ranking of fees.

 Example #1: Your dentist charges less than the UCR fee.

-Now, take the example where the amount that your dentist charges for crowns is comparatively less than most surrounding dentists.
+Now, take the example where the amount that your dentist charges for crowns is less than the UCR fee.
 Let’s say that they charge $800.

 Example #2: Your dentist charges more than the UCR fee.

-But what if the fee that your dentist charges is higher than neighboring dentists, say $1200?
+But what if the fee that your dentist charges is higher than the UCR fee, say $1200?
 In this case, the dental insurance company will only pay 50% of their $1000 UCR fee, which is $500.

 That means that your coverage will only pay $500 of your dentist’s bill and you will be responsible for the remaining $700.
 That’s a pretty big difference when compared to the first situation.